TIC3001-AY2324S2/PeerPrep/backend/question-service/README.md

 ```

-## Running User Service
+## Running Question Service

 1. Open Command Line/Terminal and navigate into the `question-service` directory.

 2. Run the command: `npm install`.
 This will install all the necessary dependencies.

-3. Run the command `npm start` to start the User Service.
+3. Run the command `npm start` to start the Question Service.

 ## Uploading Sample Questions CSV to MongoDB